Compensation & Personal Injury Lawyers

 Public Liability & Negligence Claims

 There are many ways to explain a type of claim when someone suffers injuries due to someone else’s negligence when it is not a car accident, or a workers compensation claim.
-These can broadly be called negligence claims and can happen:
+These can broadly be called public liability & negligence claims and can happen:

 - At a shopping centre